 - Myofascial release can dissipate scar tissue after surgery or injury

 - Strengthens the immune system

 - Improves sleep

 - Improves posture and general body awareness

 Sports massage is for everyone, not just sports people.
 Muscular tension can build up in the body as a result of poor posture, lifestyle habits, repetitive tasks and emotional stress.
 You can get an injury from a simple daily task such as gardening or lifting children.
 Massage can therefore be just as beneficial for someone who works at a desk all day as it can be for a professional athlete.

 At all levels of sport, massage is a necessity rather than a luxury as it ensures muscles are in peak condition and irons out any niggles which may develop into injuries.
 After a training session muscles accumulate waste products and are depleted of nutrients.
 Trauma can develop on a microscopic level, which may lead to serious injury if left unaddressed.
-Massage gets fresh blood into these areas, flushes out toxins and prevents the micro tears from developing further.
+Massage gets fresh blood into these areas and prevents the micro tears from developing further.